Aerial images show devastating flooding in central US

 Residents piled up sandbags to protect their homes and businesses.

-Shayna Kremer took several photos in Pacific, Missouri, another city along the Meramec River, on Tuesday evening showing streets flooded in all directions.
+Shayna Kremer took several photos in Pacific, another city along the Meramec River, on Tuesday evening showing streets flooded in all directions.

 Blair encouraged Missouri residents to follow road closures and warning signs and to not drive around barricades.